-- A. Within fifteen (15) days of receipt of a final denial of a certificate of appropriateness or a certificate of economic hardship, the applicant and/or his or her representative may appeal the Commission's decision to the Village Board.
-The Village Board, within forty five (45) days of the applicant filing his or her appeal, shall affirm, reverse or modify the decision of the Commission after due consideration of the facts contained in the record, which the Commission shall submit to the Village Board within ten (10) working days of the filing of the appeal.
-The Board of Trustees may receive comments on the contents of the record, orally at the meeting or in writing, not less than ten (10) days prior to the meeting at which the Board will first consider the appeal but shall not consider any new matters that were not presented during the Commission hearings. - B. The Village Board shall, within ten (10) days of its decision, advise the applicants and the Commission, in writing, of its final decision and shall direct the Village Manager to advise all affected departments of the Village government.

-C. The failure of the Village Board to affirm, modify or reverse the decision of the Commission within forty five (45) days of the applicant filing his or her appeal shall be considered as an affirmance by the Village Board of the decision of the Commission and a denial of the appeal, and the Commission shall so notify the applicant and the affected departments of the Village government.
+- A. Within fifteen (15) days of receipt of a final denial of a certificate of appropriateness or a certificate of economic hardship by the Commission, the applicant and/or the applicant's representative may appeal the Commission's decision to the Village Board.
+The Village Board, within forty-five (45) days of the applicant filing an appeal, shall affirm, reverse or modify the decision of the Commission after due consideration of the facts contained in the record, which the Commission shall submit to the Village Board within ten (10) working days of the filing of the appeal.
+The Village Board may receive comments on the contents of the record, orally at the meeting or in writing, not less than ten (10) days prior to the meeting at which the Board will first consider the appeal but shall not consider any new matters that were not presented during the Commission hearings. - B. The Village Board shall, within ten (10) days of its decision, advise the applicants and the Commission, in writing, of its final decision and shall direct the Village Manager or the Village Manager's designee to advise all affected departments of the Village government. - C. The failure of the Village Board to affirm, modify or reverse the decision of the Commission within forty-five (45) days of the applicant filing an appeal shall be considered as an affirmance by the Village Board of the decision of the Commission and a denial of the appeal, and the Commission shall so notify the applicant and the affected departments of the Village government

 The decision of the Village Board will be the final administrative decision of the Village.
 (Ord.
-1999-0-7, 3-15-99)
+1999-0-7, 3-15-99; amd.
+Ord.
+22-8, 2-7-2022)

-7-9-16: ADVISORY REVIEW PROCEDURES:
+7-9-15: ADVISORY REVIEW PROCEDURES: